eth-sri/insec/README.md

 ## Dataset

+> Note: You can find this dataset on [Hugging Face](https://huggingface.co/datasets/eth-sri/insec-vulnerability/)

 You can find the training, validation and test sets in the folders `data_train_val` and `data_test` respectively.
 Each directory contains subdirectories for the respective CWEs.
-The CWE directories contain JSONL lists of objects with the following attributes:
+The CWE directories contain JSONL lists of objects (`train.jsonl`, `val.jsonl`, and `test.jsonl`)  with the following attributes:

 - `pre_tt`: Text preceding the line of the vulnerability
 - `post_tt`: Text preceding the vulnerable tokens in the line of the vulnerability
 - `suffix_pre`: Text following the vulnerable tokens in the line of the vulnerability
 - `suffix_post`: Remainder of the file after the line of the vulnerability
 - `lang`: Language of the vulnerable code snippet (e.g., `py` or `cpp`)
+- `key`: Key character sequences that were used to substitute CodeQL queries during training.
+Only in the train split.
 - `info`: A metadata object, containing the CodeQL query to check the snippet for vulnerabilities and the source of the code snippet.

+In particular, the prefix for model infilling is `pre_tt + post_tt`, whereas the suffix is `suffix_pre + suffix_post`.